PRAx Student Fellowship

 • Answer application questions in the Submittable form.
 Click here to download a pdf of the questions as a reference guide.
 Please note that the application may change from year to year.

-• In the spaces provided, upload into the form a nomination letter from a faculty member who can speak to your qualifications for this fellowship and ability to work independently and collaboratively.
-Nomination letters may also be emailed directly by the faculty member to Joy Jensen ([email protected]).
+• Provide a nomination letter from a faculty member who can speak to your qualifications for this fellowship and ability to work both independently and collaboratively.
+Your nomination letter may be uploaded by the applicant or emailed directly by the faculty member to Joy Jensen at [email protected].
+Please inform your nominating faculty member of this choice.

 • Upload or link to any additional materials requested in questions specific to your chosen fellowship track.